 In 1859, the congregation decided to replace the Old Log church.
 The new brick church, the core of our present building, was built across a driveway from the Old Log.
 Its cornerstone was laid on September 1, 1859 and a sealed tin box was placed inside the brickwork at the southeast corner of the sanctuary.
 The box contains religious and secular newspapers, some written documents, American coins and a list of those who had helped to finance the $5,000 building fund.
 The new church was dedicated on November 8, 1860, when the congregation was just 40 members.
 The Old Log church was taken down in October 1861, and its timbers were reused for horse sheds behind the new church; these sheds were in use until 1929.

 In 1890 a vestibule was added, which allowed several extra rows of pews to be installed.
 The stained glass windows on either side of the sanctuary were installed about the same time.
 The stained glass windows at the rear were installed in the 1970’s.
 The vestibule was altered in 1929 by having a cellar dug out below where a kitchen and toilet were added.
 Raising the vestibule ceiling and adding a steeple to the church allowed an organ room to be created above the sanctuary.
-In 1950, major additions to the church were made at a cost of $50,000.
-A two-story brick addition on the north and west sides of the original church building added classrooms, a chancel, a choir room, and a small library.
+In 1950-1, a two-story brick addition on the north and west sides of the original church building added classrooms, a chancel, a choir room, and a small library.
 The existing cellar was enlarged to accommodate a modern kitchen, bathrooms and a pastor’s study in the basement.